svanderbleek/twpgtwp/README.md

 An embedded language for programming protocol stacks in embedded systems the next 700 data description languages type systems for system types
+ A Calculus for Describing Ad Hoc Data Formats

 ## Binary Analysis